yanisdjebra/PET_posterior_distribution/README.md

 After training you can draw posterior samples with the stored model at each checkpoint.
 This is performed in the `Load trained model and infer neural network` section.
 Parameters for inference and plots are defined above in the `Params for plot` section.
 For example, the user can modify the number of posterior sample to be generated (`n_posterior`), for which training epoch to load the model for inference (`make_png_period`), if one wants to plot figures (`FLAG_PLOT`), etc.

 ---

-## MCMC baseline

-To reproduce the Metropolis‑Hastings ground truth used in the paper, run in python mcmc.py

-The script saves per‑ROI chains and diagnostics in `sim_data/` and plots some figures showing the posterior distribution of kinetic parameters.

 ## Results